Rate-My-Landlord/Rate-My-Landlord/Backend-Flask/docs/graphql.md

 ## Result Types
 Result types will be what is returned to you with any call you make

-*IMPORTANT NOTE: for ReviewsResult and ReviewResult the landlord type will not include reviews or properties*
+*IMPORTANT NOTE: for ReviewsResult and ReviewResult the landlord type will not include reviews or properties due to recursion an the way relationships are setup*

 ### ReviewsResult:
 &emsp; success: Boolean